-Home Farm Dam has a full supply capacity of 0.55 million $m^3$ and a firm yield of 2.7 Me/day.
-The production borehole is capable of a sustainable yield of approximately 400 ke/day using a pump cycle of 16 hours/day at a rate of 25 ke/hour.
-A silt survey of Home Farm Dam need only be undertaken every 10 years as the sedimentation impact is regarded as minimal with most sediment being trapped in the two upstream farm dams.
+Home Farm Dam has a full supply capacity of 0.56 million m3 and a firm yield of 3.01 Ml/day without Ecological Water Requirement (EWR) releases being made from the dam (UW, 2023).
+The production borehole operated by Umgeni Water has a conservative yield of 400 kl/day irrespective of whether a 12, 14 or 24 hour pumping cycle is used (UW, 2023).
+A silt survey of Home Farm Dam should only be undertaken every 10 years as the sedimentation impact is regarded as minimal with most sediment being trapped in the two upstream farm dams.
+An updated survey is now due as the previous one was undertaken in 2006.